thuml/awesome-multi-task-learning/README.md

 By [Jialong Wu](https://github.com/Manchery).

-I greatly appreciate those surveys below, which help me a lot. *Please let me know if you find any mistakes or omissions!*
+I greatly appreciate those surveys below, which helped me a lot. *Please let me know if you find any mistakes or omissions!*

 ## Table of Contents